bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 There are [some examples](http://stackoverflow.com/questions/37370599/firebase-auth-delayed-on-refresh) out there about how to work around this problem using local storage and searching for an item that the Firebase SDK sets.
-I however ran into an issue with IE11 where that item did not exist in local storage.
+However, I ran into an issue with IE11 where that item did not exist in local storage.
 I haven't yet been able to find where it is in IE11, but rather than digging into that nightmare, I went with the simple solution of setting my own item.
 I do that in the root `<App />` component: